SalemElatar/salem-obsidian-theme/README.md

 - Open Obsidian and navigate to `Settings > Appearance`.
 In `themes` section select `manage`
 - In the search box search for `Salem-theme` and install it, then click enable. that's it.
-- To do it manually, Download the `obsidian.css` file. and in the `Themes` section in the settings click `Open folder`.
-- Place the `obsidian.css` file in the `themes` folder.
-- Go back to the App Select the Obsidian theme from the list of installed themes.

 ## Feedback and Support